-- A. Apply knowledge of ways in which students may differ in their approaches to learning and physical performance and of how to provide equitable and appropriate instruction for all students that draws upon students' strengths as a basis for growth. - B. Demonstrate the ability to design and implement instruction that is based on the Texas Essential Knowledge and Skills (TEKS) for physical education. - C. Apply knowledge of a variety of physical education instructional models, strategies, materials, and technologies to promote students' physical literacy skills and address specific purposes, objectives, and learning goals.
+A. Apply knowledge of ways in which students may differ in their approaches to learning and physical performance and of how to provide equitable and appropriate instruction for all students that draws upon students' strengths as a basis for growth.

-- D. Apply knowledge of contemporary physical education models and best-practice guidelines to plan and implement learning opportunities that are appropriate for students' developmental characteristics and needs. - E. Demonstrate knowledge of how to create, modify, and adapt physical education activities, games, rules, equipment, and settings to ensure that all students have an equitable opportunity to participate and be successful in physical activities. - F. Apply understanding of assessment methods and technologies used in physical education, including interpretation and implementation of assessments (e.g., observation, authentic performance assessment, fitness tests, journals, peer coaching). - G. Apply knowledge of methods and criteria for analyzing fitness and performance data and for promoting students' data literacy and data analysis skills in the context of physical activity and health.
+- B. Demonstrate the ability to design and implement instruction that is based on the Texas Essential Knowledge and Skills (TEKS) for physical education. - C. Apply knowledge of a variety of physical education instructional models, strategies, materials, and technologies to promote students' physical literacy skills and address specific purposes, objectives, and learning needs, and program goals. - D. Apply knowledge of contemporary physical education models and best-practice guidelines to plan and implement learning opportunities that are appropriate for students' developmental characteristics and needs. - E. Demonstrate knowledge of how to create, modify, and adapt physical education activities, games, rules, equipment, and settings to ensure that all students have an equitable opportunity to learn, participate-in, and be successful in, and enjoy physical activityies. - F. Demonstrate Apply understanding of assessment methods and technologies used in physical education, including interpretation and implementation of assessments (e.g., observational checklists, authentic performance assessment, physical fitness tests, journals, peer coaching). - F.G.
+Apply knowledge of methods and criteria for analyzing fitness and performance data and for promoting students' data literacy and data analysis skills in the context of physical activity and health.